 "Bridging Research, Industry, and Community"

-As president of the Greater Toronto & Lake Ontario Chapter of AKCSE, I had the privilege of leading a 10-person team for eight months, working alongside Andrew Song and collaborating with the Quebec Chapter (Minjun Kim and Moohyun Woo) to organize the Eastern Canada Symposium.
+As chair of the Greater Toronto & Lake Ontario Chapter of AKCSE, I had the privilege of leading a 10-person team for eight months, working alongside Andrew Song and collaborating with the Quebec Chapter (Minjun Kim and Moohyun Woo) to organize the Eastern Canada Symposium.

 On November 29, 2025, we welcomed 85 participants from Quebec and Ontario — students, researchers, and professionals from both STEM and non-STEM fields — for a full day of research presentations, career panels, and networking, followed by a dinner social.